 Second, our app was heavy on user input.
 We never found a good way to keep our form inputs, models, and views in sync.
 We began by writing glue code that looked into the DOM to find an element with a specific id and grab the data from that element on keypress.
 That caused the model to change, so sure enough, our observant view rerendered, causing the input to lose focus.

 Instead of simply rerendering the entire template, we wrote more glue code that looked into the DOM to find an element with a specific id and change the value of that element to reflect our model.
-Now we had double the amount of awful DOM manipulation code in our views, which was not acceptable.
-A little research turned up a two-way data-binding library called Stickit.
+Now we had double the amount of awful DOM manipulation code in our views, so we turned to a little two-way data binding library called Stickit.
 The plot thickens.